Supervised Clinical Experience

 The supervised practicum requires a minimum of 100 clock hours with a minimum of 40 hours of direct service work with clientele appropriate to the program area of study.
-The direct service work must include a minimum of 15 hours of group facilitation or co-facilitation and no more than 120 hours.
+The direct service work must include a minimum of 25 hours of individual, couple or family counseling hours.

 NOTE: Liability Insurance.
 Professional liability insurance is required for participation in practicum and internship.
 Liability insurance is available to ACA student members at special student rates (for $1,000,000,000 each accident/$3,000,000 annual aggregate.)
 Students are expected to have applied for liability insurance prior to the start of practicum.

 The supervised internship requires a minimum of 600 clock hours including a minimum of 240 hours of direct service work with clientele appropriate to the program concentration.
-The direct service work must include a minimum of 25 hours of group facilitation or co-facilitation (maximum 120 group hours).
-Internship should be completed within three semesters.
+Across practicum and internship the direct service work must include group facilitation or co-facilitation (minimum 40 hours and maximum 120 group hours).
+Internship should be completed within two to three semesters.
+Across the clinical experience, students are to complete ALL hours in “roles and settings with clients relevant to their specialty area” (CACREP 2016, 3.J.).
 The Marriage, Couple, and Family Counseling concentration requires 120 hours of couple or family direct service work.